xai-foundation/sentry/Development.md

 Build and deploy from the local machine in `infrastructure/sentry-subgraph` with `pnpm codegen`, `pnpm build` and the deployment cmd from the alchemy subgraph page.
 The sepolia sync has sepolia contract specific logic for managing Poolfactory and Referee versions as well as reducing the submissions entity count since sepolia has more challenges than one every hour during specific testing time frames.
 Sepolia deploys that sync should be done from `xai-foundation/sentry-development:subgraph-sepolia-sync` or a local branch off `xai-foundation/sentry-development:subgraph-sepolia-sync`. `xai-foundation/sentry-development:subgraph-sepolia-sync` needs to be kept up to date with sync script updates.

 For local testing the subgraph endpoint needs to be updated in `packages\sentry-subgraph-client\.graphclientrc.yml` and launched to a local playground by running `pnpm dev` in `packages\sentry-subgraph-client`.

+#### Special Instructions For Sepolia Subgraph deployments

+1. Make code changes
+2. Generate the types with: `pnpm codegen`
+3. Build the subgraph with: `pnpm build`
+4. Deploy using the deploy command provided by the alchemy dashboard.
+(Note: ensure to maintain the version name/formatting).

 ### Smart contracts